International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 - Concrete wire formats are defined by the protocol binding, e.g. HTTPS.
 - All policy types (Offer, Agreement) must contain an unique identifier in the form of a URI.
 GUIDs can also be used in the form of URNs, for instance following the pattern <urn:uuid:{GUID}>.
-- An ODRL Agreement must have a target property containing the dataset id.
+- An ODRL Agreement must have a target property containing the [Dataset](../model/terminology.md#dataset) id.

 ### 1. ContractRequestMessage